Average Weather in Monterrey Mexico

 For the purposes of this report, the geographical coordinates of Monterrey are 25.675 deg latitude, -100.318 deg longitude, and 1,798 ft elevation.

-The topography within 2 miles of Monterrey contains significant variations in elevation, with a maximum elevation change of 761 feet, and an average elevation above sea level of 1,824 feet.
-Within 10 miles contains extreme variations in elevation (5,879 feet).
+The topography within 2 miles of Monterrey contains significant variations in elevation, with a maximum elevation change of 761 feet and an average elevation above sea level of 1,824 feet.
+Within 10 miles contains significant variations in elevation (5,879 feet).
 Within 50 miles also contains extreme variations in elevation (11,578 feet).

 The area within 2 miles of Monterrey is covered by artificial surfaces (65%) and shrubs (30%), within 10 miles by artificial surfaces (41%) and shrubs (29%), and within 50 miles by shrubs (48%) and trees (25%).